I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdmaenabler/nf-wdfdmaenabler-wdfdmaenablergetmaximumscattergatherelements.md

 For more information about this method, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/enabling-dma-transactions">Enabling DMA Transactions</a>.

-The following code example obtains the maximum number of scatter/gather elements for a specified DMA enabler object.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |